pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       Initialize the samples area.

       :arg int value: if specified, values from 0 to 255 are valid.
-Each color byte of each pixel will be set to this value, while alpha will always be set to 255 (non-transparent).
+Each color byte of each pixel will be set to this value, while alpha will be set to 255 (non-transparent).
 If omitted, then all bytes including alpha are cleared to 0x00.

       :arg irect: the area to be cleared.
 Omit to clear the whole pixmap.
 Can only be specified, if ``value`` is also specified.
       :type irect: :ref:`IRect`